dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 - Resolved an issue where users saw a blank screen rather than the SSO reauthentication page.

 #### Performance improvements and enhancements
-- Refreshed design on the repository import page.
+- Refreshed the design of the repository import page.

 ## dbt Cloud v1.1.29 (June 23, 2021)